josehoras/Traffic-Sign-Classifier/writeup.md

 #### 3. Model Certainty - Softmax Probabilities

-We can evaluate the softmax probabilities assigned to each class.
+We can evaluate the softmax probabilities assigned to each class with the function `tf.nn.top_k`, as explained in the Jupyter Notebook .
 Looking at the top 5 classes on each picture gives us an insight to how certain the model is of its predictions.

 ![im](writeup_images/pred_performance_0.jpg "j")
 ![im](writeup_images/pred_performance_1.jpg "j")